Skip to content

 The constellation is also home to the hot blue variable supergiant Kappa Cassiopeiae, the yellow-white supergiant Phi Cassiopeiae, the yellow hypergiant V509 Cassiopeiae, the white hypergiant 6 Cassiopeiae, and the eclipsing variable star AO Cassiopeiae (Pearce’s Star), composed of two hot O-type stars.

 Cassiopeia contains several bright deep sky objects.
-These include the open clusters Messier 52, Messier 103, the Owl Cluster (NGC 457), and Caroline’s Rose Cluster (NGC 7789), the vast neighbouring Heart and Soul nebulae (IC 1805 and IC 1848), the emission nebulae NGC 7635 (the Bubble Nebula) and NGC 281 (the Pacman Nebula), and the irregular galaxy IC 10, a member of the Local Group.
+These include the open clusters Messier 52, Messier 103, the Owl Cluster (NGC 457), and Caroline’s Rose Cluster (NGC 7789), the vast neighbouring Heart and Soul nebulae (IC 1805 and IC 1848) with the smaller Fish Head Nebula (IC 1795), the emission nebulae NGC 7635 (the Bubble Nebula) and NGC 281 (the Pacman Nebula), and the irregular galaxy IC 10, a member of the Local Group.
 The constellation also hosts the supernova remnants Cassiopeia A and Tycho’s Star (3C 10).

 The best time of the year to see the stars and deep sky objects of Cassiopeia is during the month of November, when the constellation appears high above the horizon in the evening.
 The entire constellation can be seen from locations north of the latitude 20° S.